csiro-fair/mritc-demo-data/README.md

 ## Overview

-This Marimba Pipeline example data was derived from the RV _Investigator_ voyage IN2018_V06 which investigated the status and recovery of deep-sea coral communities on seamounts in Australian marine reserves.
+This Marimba example data was derived from the RV _Investigator_ voyage IN2018_V06 which investigated the status and recovery of deep-sea coral communities on seamounts in Australian marine reserves.
 The original voyage took place between November 23 and December 19, 2018, from Hobart, Tasmania.
 This example data has been specifically curated as demonstration data for use with the [Marimba MRITC Demo Pipeline](https://github.com/csiro-fair/mritc-demo-pipeline) demonstration code.